-The table below shows the receipt of remuneration in the reporting year and the previous year in accordance with the recommendations of the German Corporate Governance Code.
+The table below shows the receipt of remuneration in the reporting year and the previous year in accordance with the recommendations of the German Corporate Governance Code as amended in 2017.
 The paid amounts for the variable remuneration were allocated to the years in which they were received by the respective Executive Board member.

 Entitlements in accordance with provisions from the German Commercial Code are as follows: